A classification of smooth embeddings of 4-manifolds in 7-space, II

 is an isomorphism.
 By the definitions of $A$ and $A_{f_1}$ we have $\nu_*\partial A=[N]=\nu_{f_1*}\partial A_{f_1}$.
 So it suffices to prove that

 We shall call a section $\zeta$ {\it weakly unlinked} if $ij^{-1}e^{-1}\zeta_*=0$.

-{\bf Section Lemma \Eu.} [Sk10, Section Lemma 2.5.b] {\it If $\zeta$ is a weakly unlinked section, then $BH(f)=PDe(\zeta^\perp)=\zeta^!ej\partial A$, where $\zeta^\perp$ is the oriented $S^1$-bundle that is the orthogonal complement to $\zeta$ in $\nu|_{N_0}$.}
+{\bf Section Lemma \Eu.} [Sk10, Section Lemma 2.5.b] {\it If $\zeta$ is a weakly unlinked section, then $\varkappa (f)=PDe(\zeta^\perp)=\zeta^!ej\partial A$, where $\zeta^\perp$ is the oriented $S^1$-bundle that is the orthogonal complement to $\zeta$ in $\nu|_{N_0}$.}

 There exist unlinked sections $\zeta_0$ and $\zeta_1$ for $f_0$ and $f_1$ [HH63, 4.3, BH70, Proposition 1.3, Sk08', the Unlinked Section Lemma (a)] (because by [Sk10, Remark 2.4 and footnote 14] our definition of the weakly unlinked section is equivalent to the original definition [BH70]).
-By the Section Lemma \eu it suffices to prove that $\varphi\zeta_0=\zeta_1$.
+By the Section Lemma \eu (*) is implied by $\varphi\zeta_0=\zeta_1$.
 For sections